-2.5 reddest In § 4.1, we noted that some of the upernovae at both high and low redshift appear to be overcorrected for extinction.
+In $\S$ 3, we noted that some of the supernovae at low redshift appear to be over corrected for extinction when a standard reddening correction (Phillips et al. 1999) is made as shown in the lower panel of Figure 6, our most reddened high-redshift supernova (SN 1998as, which is omitted from the primary subset) is similarly overcorrected.
 One possible explanation is that a lower value of $R_B$ is appropriate for SN Ia host galaxies.
 If we use a value of $R_B = 3.5$ (Phillips et al. 1999) rather than the standard value of $R_B = 4.1$ to perform extinction corrections, it slightly changes the best-fit cosmological values for fits where extinction correction are applied (Fit 6); this change is shown in Figure 12e.
-The flat-universe value of $\Omega_M$ changes by 0.02, the best-fit value of $\Omega_M + \Omega\Lambda$ changes by 0.23, and the best-fit value of w when combined with the other cosmological measurements changes by 0.03.
+The best-fit value of $\Omega{\rm M} + \Omega{\Lambda}$ changes by 0.18, and the best-fit value of w when combined with the other cosmological measurements